jonasseglare/epicea-optional/README.md

 * Use ```(expect fun? expr)``` to define an optional expression ```expr``` whenever ```(fun? expr)``` is true.
 * Use ```(optionally pred expr)``` to define an optional expression ```expr``` whenever ```pred``` is true.

-*See the unittest* for a rich set of examples of how this library can be used.
+*See the unittests* for a rich set of examples of how this library can be used.

 ## Usage